 The following article features post production tips from Lindsay Adler.
-To see more, don’t miss her course Skin 101: Lighting, Retouching and Understanding Skin on CreativeLive May 29-31.
+For further training, see her course Skin 101: Lighting, Retouching and Understanding Skin on CreativeLive.

 Thanks to websites like Photoshop Disasters, it’s easy to delight in humorously awful photo retouching—but for professional photographers, every amateur post-processing foible is a reminder that with great power comes great responsibility, both to your clients and to your brand.